How to Incorporate Yourself: Everything You Need to Know

 When you incorporate, you don't own the business directly, but shares of the business in the form of stocks.
 Commingling, or mixing business and personal assets, is cause to lose your limited liability.
 Because the corporation must pay income tax, your income might be subject to double taxation.

 If you need help incorporating your sole proprietorship or small business, post your legal need at UpCounsel.
 Our marketplace accepts only the top 5 percent of lawyers who have graduated from prestigious programs such as Harvard Law and Yale Law.
-UpCounsel attorneys have an average of 14 years of experience representing companies like Google, Stripe, and Twilio.
+UpCounsel attorneys have an average of 14 years of experience representing companies like Google, Menlo Ventures, and Airbnb.